Judge orders US officials to weigh coal mine's climate costs - WTMJ

 But Watters said in her ruling Wednesday that officials failed to fully consider how burning the coal would contribute to climate change, known as the “social cost of carbon,” a concept that places a dollar value on every ton of greenhouse gasses emitted.

-Trump in 2017 issued an order for agencies not to use social cost of carbon estimates that had been developed at the end of the Obama administration.
+Trump in 2017 issued an order for agencies not to use social cost of carbon estimates developed at the end of the Obama administration.
 Watters said the executive order did not excuse the government from considering those costs if they represent the best science.

 “Federal agencies cannot ignore more accurate scientific information when it is available,” Watters wrote.
 A federal magistrate judge issued similar recommendations in 2019, but the case had been put on hold after former owner Cloud Peak Energy went bankrupt.

-The mine was bought by the Navajo Nation-owned Navajo Transitional Energy Company in 2019.
+Spring Creek employs about 250 workers who mined more than 9 million tons of coal in 2020, according to government records.
+The strip mine — Montana’s largest, established in 1979 — was bought by the Navajo Nation-owned Navajo Transitional Energy Company in 2019.

 Mining in the Spring Creek expansion has been ongoing since it was approved in 2012.
 Watters rejected a request from environmentalists to reverse that approval, which could have blocked mining.
 She gave the government until October to do a new analysis of the mine’s climate impacts and other environmental effects.